ositaka/design-code-tips-v2/src/pages/code/2020-11-06-how-to-add-extra-local-pickup-fields-for-shipping-methods-in-woocommerce.md

 templateKey: code-post
 title: How to add extra "Local Pickup" fields for shipping methods in WooCommerce?
 date: 2020-11-06 23:08
-featuredpost: false
+featuredpost: true
 featuredImage: /assets/woocommerce-logo.png
-description: Learn how to add extra fields options for the "Local Pickup" shipping methods on WooCommerce's Cart and Checkout page.
+description: Learn how to add extra fields’ options for the "Local Pickup" shipping methods on WooCommerce's Cart and Checkout page.
 tags:
   - Web Development
   - WooCommerce
-video: test.mp4
 ---

 This post is helpful if you want to add extra options on "Local Pickup" shipping methods.
 You must add this code on your `functions.php` file.